MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ### Thick client or excessive requests

-An app running Group By, Filter By, or JOIN operations at client-side uses processor, and memory resources from the client devices.
-Depending on the data size, these operations may take more scripting time at client-side, increasing the [JS heap](#memory-pressure-at-the-client-side) size on the client.
+An app running Group By, Filter By, or JOIN operations at the client-side uses processor, and memory resources from the client devices.
+Depending on the data size, these operations may take more scripting time at the client-side, increasing the [JS heap](#memory-pressure-at-the-client-side) size on the client.
 When using on-premises data source, this problem increases since each lookup data call travels to the data source through the data gateway.

-In such situations, use the **View** object in SQL database for Group By, Filter By, or JOIN operations instead of doing such operations at Power Apps client-side.
-Views can use selective columns, and remove some big data types like NVARCHAR(MAX), VARCHAR(MAX), and VARBINARY(MAX) unless necessary.
+In such situations, use the **View** object in SQL database for Group By, Filter By, or JOIN operations.
+Views can use selective columns, and remove unnecessary columns with big data types such as NVARCHAR(MAX), VARCHAR(MAX), and VARBINARY(MAX).

 > [!TIP]
 > This approach also helps address the [N+1 query problem](#n1-query).